respins/repins.io-dev/README.md

 This is a project actively in the making and completely free of charge & open-source.
 Visit [www.respins.io](https://respins.io) for more information on how you can participate development.

-Including tech-stack within docker:
+Some included tech-stack:

     - PHP Backend (Laravel)

     - Minio

     - Maria DB

     - Redis

-    - Selenium (Dusk support) Browser Emulation
+    - Selenium (browser emulation)

+    - Socketti & Pusher (nodejs/websocket)

     - Envoy

 ## Future